Healthy Forests Reserve Program (HFRP)

 Renewals

-The land offered may be re-offered in a future sign-up unless the land or landowner is ineligible.
+If not selected for funding, the land offered may be re-offered in a future sign-up unless the land or landowner is ineligible

 How are proposals selected?